If you’re in the real estate industry, you cannot imagine how powerful videos can be to take your business to the next level.

-Set a pleasant background music (copyright free).
+Set pleasant background music (copyright-free).
 When it comes to background music, too loud or too low a sound can distract the viewers from what’s happening in the video.
 So, choose something that complements the speaker’s voice and is fun, calm, and soothing to the ears.

 Also, since property videos are mostly outdoor and there can be background noise while recording, it is a good idea to use video editing software that can help you with voiceovers, subtitles, and sound corrections.

 It might look tempting to present all the necessary information in one video.
 But, since viewers have short attention spans, don’t try to combine a neighborhood tour and a client testimonial.

 Instead, record multiple short videos and create a playlist.
 Share these short clippings on your social media handles, YouTube channel, email signature, or website for optimal engagement.